iitm-sysdl/Generalizable-DNN-cost-models/README.md

 ```
 * Command line options

-**--sampling\_type** (required): The Sampling type required for choosing the Signature Set. "random", "mutual\_info", "spearmanCorr", and "statistical" are valid choices.
+**--sampling\_type** (required): The sampling type required for choosing the Signature Set. "random", "mutual\_info", "spearmanCorr", and "statistical" are valid choices.

 **--learning_type** (required): The way in which the cost model is trained. "individual", "combined", and "collaborative" are valid choices.